EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 Let's deal first with the requirement of storing the user accounts in our own database.

 Luckily for us, ASP.NET Core provides us with [Identity](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity?view=aspnetcore-6.0&tabs=netcore-cli).
 This is an API that offers a comprehensive solution for authentication.
 It can connect with the aforementioned Duende
-IdentityServer for [OpenID Connect](https://openid.net/connect/) and [OAuth 2.0](https://oauth.net/2/), supports authentication via third parties like Facebook or Google, supports full integration with and scaffolding capabilities for user interfaces on web apps and.
+IdentityServer for [OpenID Connect](https://openid.net/connect/) and [OAuth 2.0](https://oauth.net/2/), supports authentication via third parties like Facebook or Google, and can fully integrate with user interfaces on web apps, complete with scaffolding/autogeneration capabilities too.

 Most importantly for us, it supports management of user accounts stored in our own database.
 It includes data for third party logins, passwords, roles for authorization, email confirmation, access tokens, etc.